siyuan-note/appearance/guide/en_US/SiYuan User Guide/Use Content Block/⛓️ Link content block_20200924101256-f8b1sbi.sy.md

 The forward link is included in the content of the current block, which we can see intuitively.
 Backlinks need to be searched in other documents to know, and it is precisely this information that is more valuable to us.
 We can use the following two ways to help us better grasp the knowledge points or diverge ideas:
 {: id="20200924101312-dag4nyi"}

-* ((20200813132813-66ai5qn "Relationship Diagram")): browse forward and backward link relationships between content blocks
+* ((20200924101210-zwf8ags "Graph")): browse forward and backward link relationships between content blocks
-* ((20200920194146-psjundj "Backlink List")): Display the backlinks of the current content block as a text list {: id="20200924101312-x4rxp0v"}
+* ((20200924101210-3qfiiat "Backlinks")): Display the backlinks of the current content block as a text list {: id="20200924101312-x4rxp0v"}

 ### Content block reference